Arjit005/Insurance-Premium-Prediction-REST-API/README.md

-# 🛡️ Insurance Premium Prediction System
+# 🛡️Insurance Premium Prediction REST API

 An end-to-end Machine Learning web application that predicts an applicant's **Insurance Premium Category** (`Low`, `Medium`, or `High`) based on their health indicators, lifestyle habits, and demographic details.